Promoting Women’s Employment, Income and Livelihood Opportunities

 Economic empowerment of women and girls requires that they have access to vocational training, and opportunities to develop practical and business skills.
 Women also need access to financial resources to support the establishment of small businesses.
 The loans through microfinance programs are often very small "...and would more accurately be viewed as increasing the ability of households to survive rather than as 'economic empowerment'..."
 (Dworkin and Blankenship, 2009: 465).
 But skill sets taught by microfinance programs, such as assertiveness, recognition of gender norms, etc. may help women negotiate safer sex (Dworkin and Blankenship, 2009).

 Finally, in some countries, women (and men) living with HIV face employment discrimination because of their HIV status.
 For example, some employers require HIV testing as a condition of employment, while others have abused the employment rights of workers who test positive (HRW, 2004a; CHANGE, 2009).
 Laws to protect people living with HIV and AIDS, especially women, from employment and other forms of discrimination must also be enacted and enforced.
-[See also Transforming Legal Norms to Empower Women, including Marriage, Inheritance and Property Rights]
+[See also Advancing Human Rights and Access to Justice for Women and Girls]